 “Double bubble” is used to describe a specific type of breast augmentation complication following surgery.
 Double bubble occurs when an implant drops down behind the natural fold (inframammary crease), causing a second bulge below the natural crease of the breast.
 This migration creates an unnatural line across the bottom (lower pole) of the breast that is particularly visible when the arms are lifted above the head.

 The most common causes of double bubble are:

 - Implants were not the proper size in the original breast augmentation procedure.
-If the implants were too heavy for the chest wall it can cause the supporting tissue to stretch allowing the implant to drop down below the inframammary crease
+If an implant was too heavy for the chest wall, it can cause the supporting tissue to stretch, allowing the implant to drop down below the inframammary crease

 - Implants were not positioned properly by the surgeon

 Dr. Chapin has several ways to correct double bubble, all of which involve surgical intervention.
 One option is revision breast augmentation surgery involving a breast lift (mastopexy) and dual plane placement of the implants.
 This lifts the implants back into their proper position and stabilizes them to help prevent them from migrating in the future.

 The breast crease can also be modified for correction of a double bubble.
 This method requires a small incision to be made in the crease, which is then tightened and raised by placing sutures along the bottom of the breast.
 This eases the implant back into its proper position.